Sea Bream on Saffron Rice

 Well, this is something pretty special!
-Lemon-infused sea bass sits atop a generous portion of golden rice.
-Inspired by a Spanish paella, the rice is studded with chorizo pieces and scented with saffron.
+Lemon-infused sea bream sits atop a generous portion of golden rice.
+Inspired by a Spanish paella, it's studded with juicy chicken pieces and scented with saffron.
 For a final flourish, everything gets finished off with a touch of parsley and lemon oil.

 Flat Leaf Parsley

 Chicken Stock Powder

 Preheat your oven to 200°C and put the kettle on to boil.
 Halve, peel and chop the onion into small pieces.
 Peel and grate the garlic (or use a garlic press).
 Halve the peppers and discard the core and seeds.
 Slice into thin strips.
 Put the pepper slices on a baking tray, drizzle with oil, a pinch of salt and pepper.
 Set aside.
 Roughly chop the parsley (stalks and all).
 Zest the lemon, then cut it into wedges.